Community Vs. Separate Property In Houston

 Texas is a community property state.
 This means that most property acquired during the marriage will be divided between the divorcing spouses.
-There are, however, certain assets and separate property that are exempt from that division and will be completely granted to the spouse with ownership.
+There are, however, certain assets and separate property that are exempt from that division and cannot be divided as part of the divorce.

 The characterization of assets as either community or separate is often disputed in divorce.
 As emotions run high, it is important to have representation equipped with the skill and experience to circumvent the emotions and provide a clear understanding and valuation of all assets involved.

-For more than 30 years, high net worth individuals throughout the Houston area, including Bellaire and West University, have trusted the abilities and success of Fabio & Merrill's characterization lawyers.
-Our attorneys are equipped with a veteran understanding of this process and how to accurately characterize all assets involved.
+For more than 35 years, high net worth individuals throughout the Houston area have trusted the abilities and success of Fabio & Merrill‘s characterization lawyers.
+Our attorneys are equipped with a veteran understanding of this process and know how to accurately characterize all assets involved.

-Any interest, coupons or dividends earned, however, from an inheritance that is invested during the marriage and yielded gains for the couple must be evaluated and will likely to be considered community income.
-If the money is invested in the separate property account, it causes the property to be commingled between the separate property and the community property and subject to division.
+Any interest, coupons or dividends earned, however, from an inheritance that is invested during the marriage must be identified and will likely be considered community income.
+If community money is invested in the separate property account, it causes the property to be commingled and subject to division.
+It is possible to hire forensic accountants to trace separate assets and help secure them for the receiving spouse.

 It is critical that you have the skill and veteran experience of a firm that deeply understands these valuations and tracings, as well as all exemptions, to ensure that your assets are divided fairly and equitably.